pastorhudson/Metrics-For-Ministry/README.md

 - Updated the API calls to now sync on average 40% faster
 - Fixed the PCO List People call to now only require the lists in which have been selected
 - Updated the people call to also loop over the list array for people.
 This adds time to the sync but is more future proof.
+- Added the 'updated_at' column in the lists call.

 ### Current Stats